hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

     .endModificationQuery();
 ```

-In this example the assembled query is made up of an initial section, that is optionally followed by a WHERE clause.
-The WHERE clause will only be included in the query is the parameter `dept` is added to the parameter list (with any non-null value).
+In this example the assembled query is made up of an initial section that is optionally followed by a WHERE clause.
+The WHERE clause will only be included in the query is the parameter `dept` is added to the parameter list with any non-null value.

 ## 1. Reusable Queries

-The query definition is thread-safe.
-It can be defined once and reused many times with different parameters.
-A more complete example could look like:
+DynamicSQL queries can be defined once and reused many times with different parameters.
+A typical example could look like:

 ```java
   // This can be defined once